dawsbot/skrub/readme.md

 `rm` ships with a `-P` flag which first does file overwrites with blank data.
 Although the end result is similar, this does not support negation in globbing and is not cross-platform.

+### What about Solid State Drives?
+If you're using a solid state disk, or even some newer mechanical disks, `skrub` and other overwriting-based methods *may not be effective*, since the disk may not actually write where you think it's writing.
+Read more [here](http://cseweb.ucsd.edu/~m3wei/assets/pdf/FMS-2010-Secure-Erase.pdf)

 <br>

 ## Related